cloki0610/CI-Portfolio-Project-5/README.md

 - Google Chrome developer tools and WAVE Web Accessibility Evaluation Tool used for layout testing and solve style and display issues, to solve the contrast warning the navbar color was changed to a deeper color.
 - Github Project has been used to track tasks.
 I used to check the task completion through the process.
 - All links were tested with or without login during the development process and tested again after deployment.
-- Every fields in the forms was tested to ensure that they work as they should.
+- Every field in the forms was tested to ensure that they work as they should.
-- I also test the website in different sizes of the screen by Google Chrome developer tools and the layouts are seems fine.
+- I also tested the website in different sizes of the screen by Google Chrome developer tools and the layouts are seems fine.
 - Error 404 and 500 page work as expected.

 ### Automated test

 <hr>

-There are a total of 168 test cases that used test libraries provide by the Python and support by Django framework to test the view, form models, and data models in all of the applications.
+There are a total of 168 test cases that used test libraries provided by Python and supported by the Django framework to test the view, form models, and data models in all of the applications.
 Details of test cases are listed below.

 - home application